 During PSHE week, we learnt about how important it is to take responsibility for our own health and well-being.
 We explored the consequences smoking has on the human body and some of us were shocked to see how it damages our bodies - particularly the lungs!
 We also considered the dangers alcohol can have on the individuals who choose to drink it and those around them.
 Both smoking and drinking alcohol can impact a humans physical and mental health; therefore, we know now it is important to support others and advise them where to get help.

 "Peer pressure makes a lot of people feel like they should smoke cigarettes (or vape) to fit in with the people around them.
-But, to be the healthiest version of myself I need to surround myself with positive, healthy people." - Sadie
+But, to be the healthiest version of myself I need to surround myself with positive, healthy people." - Bella

-"When a person drinks alcohol it takes away a lot of their common sense; therefore, people will make rash, dangerous decisions and this can put themselves and others in danger!" - Joseph
+"When a person drinks alcohol it takes away a lot of their common sense; therefore, people will make rash, dangerous decisions and this can put themselves and others in danger!" - Christian

 This week, we recognised the importance of different friendship groups and how they are formed.
 We were able to discuss this in classes and share as a group how we fit into them as well as, identifying the friends we value the most.
 Year 4 have understood that there are people who take on the roles of leaders or followers in friendship groups, and we know the roles we should take on in different situations.

-"When I am playing Football with my team mates sometimes I am chosen to lead the team and my friends within the team follow my lead and example on the pitch." - Harry
+"When I am playing Football with my team mates sometimes I am chosen to lead the team and my friends within the team follow my lead and example on the pitch." - Riley